Learning Disability Today

 Discrimination at cultural events – dragged out for laughing “too loudly”

-Earlier this year Tamsin Parker, an artist and animator, was forcibly dragged out of a British Film Institute (BFI) film screening by security guards.
-Tamsin is autistic and her crime was laughing “too loudly”.
+Earlier this year, Tamsin Parker, an artist and animator, was forcibly dragged out of a British Film Institute (BFI) film screening by security guards.
+Tamsin is autistic, and her crime was laughing “too loudly”.
 Serenaded by applause and shouts of “shut up, bitch” and “you’re retarded”, Tamsin had no time to even grab her bag.
-Tamsin was hailed a “truly remarkable voice” by women in the autistic community and she was met with an onslaught of online support, even writing a piece about the experience for the Huffington Post.
+Tamsin was hailed a “truly remarkable voice” by women in the autistic community.
+She was met with an onslaught of online support, even writing a piece about the experience for the Huffington Post.

-Whilst the BFI issued a statement of apology, the damage was done.
-“Autistic people are judged in public all the time”, says Tamsin, and that night demonstrated the fine line between quiet judgement and overt discrimination.
+Whilst the BFI stated an apology, the damage was done.
+“Autistic people are judged in public all the time”, says Tamsin, and that night demonstrated the fine line between quiet judgment and overt discrimination.

-This horrific incident brought to light the collective failure of the public to understand individual differences in how people may react to situations.
+This horrific incident revealed the public’s collective failure to understand individual differences in how people may react to situations.

-Having an autistic spectrum disorder, learning disability, or mental health problem should not prohibit someone from enjoying cultural events.
+Having an autism spectrum disorder, learning disability, or mental health problem should not prohibit someone from enjoying cultural events.

 Inclusive theatre